nebari-dev/nebari-docs/docs/docs/community/maintainers/github-conventions.md

   (for example, instances won't work at all).
 - `impact: med`: Disruptive to some users, but not in a critical way.
 Only noticeable under circumstances that aren't very common.
   Most issues should be in this category.
-- `impact: low`: Minimally disruptive or cosmetic, or only affects a small number of users or niche use-cases.
+- `impact: low`: Minimally disruptive or cosmetic, or only affects a few users or niche use-cases.
   Note that `accessibility` related issues should be `impact: high` as these are never purely cosmetic changes.

 ### Area tag